skrattaren/apf.rst/apf.rst

   When I was a kid the books created in me about the same revulsion as you get when, aged seven, you're invited to kiss your great-grandmother."

-  "May I also add that the film "`The Return of Captain Invincible`_", which is a series of bad moments pasted together with great songs and a budget of fourpence, is also a regularly-viewed video in the Pratchett household.
-And David Byrne's "`True Stories`_" also.
+  "May I also add that the film **The Return of Captain Invincible**, which is a series of bad moments pasted together with great songs and a budget of fourpence, is also a regularly-viewed video in the Pratchett household.
+And David Byrne's **True Stories** also.
 Flame me if you wish.
 I laugh with scorn at threats."

   "These are modern authors whose books I will automatically buy knowing